MrDrMcCoy/bblib/README.md

   - Description: Checks to see if a string is in an array and returns the index if true.
   - Usage: `inarray "${ARRAY[@]}" "SEARCHSTRING"`
 - `log`
-  - Description: Formats log messages and writes them to stderr and a file
+  - Description: Formats log messages and writes them to stderr and syslog
   - Usage: `command |& log "SEVERITY"` or `log "SEVERITY" "message"`
   - Aliases:
     - `log_debug` = `log "DEBUG"`
     - `log_info` = `log "INFO"`
     - `log_warn` = `log "WARN"`
     - `log_err` = `log "ERROR"`
-  - Notes: This function depends on `inarray` and `pprint`
+  - Notes: This function depends on `inarray`
 - `quit`
   - Description: Logs a message and exits
   - Usage: `quit "SEVERITY" "message"`